-- (a) Metropolitan monitors turbidity at the CFE locations using continuous and grab samples.
+(a) Metropolitan monitors turbidity at the CFE locations using continuous and grab samples.
 Turbidity, a measure of the cloudiness of the water, is an indicator of treatment performance.
-Turbidity was in compliance with the TT primary drinking water standard and the secondary drinking water standard of less than 5 NTU. - (b) All distribution system samples had detectable total chlorine residuals and no HPC was required.
-However, plant effluents' HPC were analyzed to ensure chlorine disinfection. - (c) Metropolitan was in compliance with all provisions of the State's Fluoridation System Requirements. - (d) No MCL exceedance occurred in the Distribution System.
-Compliance with State and Federal TTHM MCL is based on LRAA. - (e) No Odor Threshold MCL exceedance occurred in Mills Treatment Plant Effluents because no values were higher than the MCL of 3.
-The MCL was not violated. - (f) Positive SI index = non-corrosive; tendency to precipitate and/or deposit scale on pipes.
+Turbidity was in compliance with the TT primary drinking water standard and the secondary drinking water standard of less than 5 NTU.

+(b) All distribution system samples had detectable total chlorine residuals and no HPC was required.
+However, plant effluents' HPC were analyzed to ensure chlorine disinfection.

+(c) Metropolitan was in compliance with all provisions of the State's Fluoridation System Requirements.

+(d) No MCL exceedance occurred in the Distribution System.
+Compliance with State and Federal TTHM MCL is based on LRAA.

+(e) No Odor Threshold MCL exceedance occurred in Mills Treatment Plant Effluents.
+Compliance with odor threshold secondary MCL is based on RAA.
+L of 3.

+(f) Positive SI index = non-corrosive; tendency to precipitate and/or deposit scale on pipes.